 Fig Sherry and Almond Christmas Cake

-Here’s an alternative recipe for an alcoholic fruitcake that was created by the Waitrose and John Lewis Partnership team.
+Here's an alternative recipe for an alcoholic fruitcake that was created by the Waitrose and John Lewis Partnership team.
 Waitrose is a quality British grocery chain.
 Unusually it uses figs alongside traditional vine fruits.
-The quantities are given in grams and oven temperatures are in Celsius.)
+The quantities are given in grams and the oven temperatures are in Celsius.
 This cake serves 16 people.

 - 500 grams dried mixed fruit